MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-manager-installation.md

 ```

 This error indicates that the manager could not authorize the request.
-Actually, the manager expects to be only reachable with an apikey (this is the definition of the mode `production`).
+Actually, the manager expects to be only reachable through Otoroshi (this is the definition of the `AUTH_MODE=AUTH`).
 So we need to create a route in Otoroshi to properly expose our manager to the rest of the world.

 ### Create a route to expose and protect the manager with authentication